styled-components/styled-components/CONTRIBUTING.md

 6. Make desired changes...

+7. Add a changeset via `yarn changeset`, be descriptive!

+   - patch = bugfix, chores, small things
+   - minor = new functionality
+   - major = breaking changes

-7. Push your branch: `git push -u origin your-branch-name`
+8. Push your branch: `git push -u origin your-branch-name`

-8. Submit a pull request to the upstream styled-components repository.
+9. Submit a pull request to the upstream styled-components repository.

-9. Choose a descriptive title and describe your changes briefly.
+10. Choose a descriptive title and describe your changes briefly.

-10. Wait for a maintainer to review your PR, make changes if it's being recommended, and get it merged.
+11. Wait for a maintainer to review your PR, make changes if it's being recommended, and get it merged.

-11. Perform a celebratory dance! :dancer:
+12. Perform a celebratory dance! :dancer:

 ### How do I run the benchmarks?